M-uch/IAC_RISCV32I_Team_23/README.md

 - Adding components to allow for jumps (storing the RET address and returning to respective address on RET)
 - implementing a trigger that can be externally changed through Vbuddy to start the f1 light sequence on demand

-**Specific work can be found in the individual statements as shown in the project tasks division table**
+**Specific details on components can be found in the personal statements and each component folder**

 # 2. **Pipelined RISCV-32I**